 Canaanite Pool and Spring Citadel

-Using the hidden tunnel we reached POI #7 – Canaanite pool and spring citadel.
+Using the hidden tunnel, we reached the point of interest #7 – The Canaanite pool and spring citadel.

 The Gihon Spring fortifications: In the archaeological excavations carried out in recent years a vast system of fortifications was uncovered, encompassing the Gihon Spring and protecting it against enemies, with a huge tower built of enormous rocks.
 The Gihon Spring fortifications have been dated to the Canaanite period (18th century BCE).

 There is a short movie illustrating how the City of David probably looked.
-And as you can see in the next photograph, the Canaanite Pool and Spring Citadel are at the bottom of the mountain protected by a wall.
+As you can see in the following photograph, the Canaanite Pool and Spring Citadel are at the bottom of the mountain, protected by a wall.